 The debate therefore mainly revolves around the’aluminium and from’steel.
 On the one hand, aluminum, light and stiff, which allows a weight gain compared to its competitor.
 On the other side of the steel ring, heavy and flexible, real mule that will support the load without breaking.
 On paper, steel therefore seems to be winning the battle because it is more resistant, more flexible, and will be easy to re-solder in case of a problem.
 But on paper only, because of the frames that break there are really not many, even in aluminum!
 Purists choose steel out of prudence and that can be understood, but we can trust the robustness of the best aluminum frames on the market.
-For our part, we will choose wisdom with a steel frame.
+For our part, we made the wise choice with a steel frame.

 Choice of geometry